 Either way, it’s almost impossible to do everything in this magnificent city, so when in Rome, do as the Romans do and cook, eat, drink and create.
 Surrounded by history, arguably the best art and architecture in the world, and food that basically destroys your grandma’s cooking, (unless your grandma is Italian), there’s no better city to discover your inner chef, artist or wine connoisseur.
 Here, some of the best classes in Rome, whether you’re a tourist or an expat.

 This one is obvious, but taking a language class is a great way to spend your time in Rome.
 You’ll put your homework to practical use daily at restaurants and with transportation.
 There are hundreds of options for Italian classes in Rome, depending on how intensely you want to learn, how much time you have, and how much you’re willing to spend.
-Three of the best are Scuola Leonardo da Vinci (www.scuolaleonardo.com), Torre di Babele (www.torredibabele.com) and Koinè Italian Language Centre (http://www.koinecentre.com)
+Three of the best are Scuola Leonardo da Vinci (www.scuolaleonardo.com), Torre di Babele (www.torredibabele.com) and Dilit (www.dilit.it)

 Italians have a love affair with their cuisine, babying their buffalos to produce the best mozzarella, showing off their fresh produce at abundant markets, and turning a dish as simple as pizza into something impossible to recreate perfectly elsewhere in the world.
 Romans, like most Italians, are knowledgeable about their food and eager to share.
-Take a cooking course while in Rome to gain insight into some of their secrets, like why they’re pasta sauce is so simple yet so delicious.
-Cooking Classes in Rome (www.cookingclassesinrome.com) is one of the best.
-Chef Andrea and his wife Erica guide you through the steps of a five-course meal, with great tips for both beginners and advanced students.
-Highlights include making your own pasta from scratch, gorgeous vegetable dishes using seasonal ingredients, and bits of culinary history.
+Take a pasta-making class and tiramisu class to gain insight into some of their secrets, like why they’re pasta sauce is so simple yet so delicious.
+Highlights include making your own pasta from scratch, as well as the sauce and making tiramisu from the beginning.
 Finish with a feast and a copy of all of the recipes!

 Smell, taste and sip yourself silly with a wine tasting class in Rome.
 Where better to hone your wine knowledge than the country where laws preserving wine production are often stricter than laws in place for politicians?
-Italian wines are world famous, and with a tasting course you’ll learn regions and production methods, as well as test your palate.
-Vino Roma (www.vinoroma.com) offers courses for beginners through aficionados, often throwing in tours and food pairings.
-From their great location near the Colosseum, take a sip and drink in the scenery.
+Italian wines are world famous, and with a tasting experience you’ll learn regions and production methods, as well as test your palate.
+Romeing offers a great wine tasting experience right in the centro storico, footsteps from Campo de’ Fiori, where beginners and aficionados will taste 6 different types of Italian fine wines paired with cured meats, olives and breads.

 Hoping your trip to Rome will inspire your inner Michelangelo to emerge?
 Taking an art class in Rome is one of the best things you can do, and you’ll walk away with a hand-made souvenir to commemorate your trip.
 In Italy, mosaics have deep meaning, going back to the 1st Century BC, when the wealthy tiled their villa floors with mesmerizing mosaic patterns.
-Learn how to cut and glaze enamel, the secrets of blending colors and how to mount your piece at Studio Cassio – Arte Del Mosaico (www.studiocassio.com).
+Learn how to cut and glaze enamel, the secrets of blending colors and how to mount your piece in a beautiful mosaic studio in Trastevere!